Impact of Dynamical Friction on the Tidal Formation of NGC 1052-DF2: Introduction

 \section{Introduction}

-Since \citet{DF2_Nature} first found that NGC 1052--DF2 (hereafter DF2) is a dark matter-deficient galaxy (DMDG), its formation has been discussed enthusiastically.
-Right after the finding, the accuracy of the distance measurement was questioned by \citet{Trujillo2019}, but the latest measurement insists on $D \approx 22\Mpc$ based on 40 orbits of Hubble Space Telescope (\textit{HST}) Advanced Camera for Surveys (\textit{ACS}) data \citep{Shen2021b}.
-The stellar mass of DF2 is $M_* \approx 2\powten{8}\msun$ \citep{DF2_Nature}, and its dynamical mass is estimated to be around $M_\mathrm{dyn} \approx 3\powten{8}\msun$ by several papers \citep{DF2_Nature, Danieli2019, Emsellem2019}\! \!\footnote{ Note that the measured dynamical masses have large errors ($\approx 40\endash70\%$). }.
+Since the discovery of NGC 1052--DF2 (hereafter DF2) as a dark matter-deficient galaxy (DMDG) by \citet{DF2_Nature}, the formation mechanisms of such galaxies have been widely debated.
+Shortly after its discovery, the accuracy of the distance measurement to DF2 was questioned by \citet{Trujillo2019}.
+However, more recent data, based on 40 orbits of Hubble Space Telescope (\textit{HST}) Advanced Camera for Surveys (\textit{ACS}) observations, supports a distance of approximately $22\Mpc$ \citep{Shen2021b}.
+The stellar mass of DF2 is $M_* \approx 2\powten{8}\msun$ \citep{DF2_Nature}, and its dynamical mass is estimated at $M_\mathrm{dyn} \approx 3\powten{8}\msun$, though with considerable uncertainties ($\approx 40\endash70$\%) \citep{DF2_Nature, Danieli2019, Emsellem2019}.